TULiberalArts/Arabic/pages/faculty.md

 ---
 title: Faculty
-description: null
+description: 'Our faculty work closely with our students in small, intensive classes.'
-keywords: null
+keywords: 'faculty, professors, arabic'
 permalink: /faculty/
 layout: faculty
 published: true
 ---
-Our world-renowned faculty work closely with our students in small, intensive classes.
+Our faculty work closely with our students in small, intensive classes.